AAYUSH-GUPTA-coder/3-passwordstore-audit/audit-data/findings.md

 we show one such method of reading any data off chain below.

-**Impact:** Anyone can read the private password, severly breaking the functionality of the proocol.
+**Impact:** Anyone can read the private password, severly breaking the functionality of the protocol.

 **Proof of Concept:** (Proof of Code)